QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     \{ \xi_t \} \stackrel {\textrm{ IID }} {\sim} N(0, 1)

-This is one of those rare nonlinear stochastic models where an analytical expression for the stationary density is available
+This is one of those rare nonlinear stochastic models where an analytical expression for the stationary density is available.

 In particular, provided that :math:`|\theta| < 1`, there is a unique stationary density :math:`\psi^*` given by